DanWahlin/Observable-Store/README.md

 ### Using Observable Store with Angular

+1. Create an Angular application using the Angular CLI or another option

-1. Create an interface or model object that represents the shape of the data you'd like to add to your store.
+1. Add an interface or model object that represents the shape of the data you'd like to add to your store.
 Here's an example of an interface to store customer state:

     ``` typescript
     export interface ICustomerStoreState {